Wholetpaulin/NumberWizardUI/README.md

 # NumberWizardUI
-This is a number guessing game I created following the first lesson of the Udemy course: Learn to Code by Making Games - Complete C# Unity Developer
+This is a number guessing game I created following the second lesson of the Udemy course: Learn to Code by Making Games - Complete C# Unity Developer

 ### Instructions